-How to Ace the Tech Deal: 5 Questions Every Non-Tech Manager Should Ask
+How to Ace the Tech Deal: 5 Questions For the Non-Tech Manager

 Technical Due Diligence for Software and SaaS deals can be daunting at the best of times.
 We at Intium focus on a number of areas for our Tech DD (and other) services which include Product Management, Architecture, Security, the Organization or team structure, and the so-called Software Development Lifecycle.
 In this blog article, we seek to explain each of these five disciplines in layman's terms -- but doing so is not enough for non-technical stakeholders!
 Herein we also outline the one key question our team feels must be asked (if one could not ask any others) for each rubric.
 In a word, this article outlines the top 5 questions non-technical deal teams must ask as they explore the opportunity.

 Product Management - In the realm of Software, "Product Management" refers to the process of planning, coordinating, and overseeing the development of a product or service.
 This includes defining the features and requirements of the product, as well as establishing a timeline for development and release.
 A key component of Product Management is the related Roadmap.

 Top Question # 1 - What roadmap items correspond to top product weaknesses?

 By asking this question, deal managers can gain insight into the roadmap as a whole, and see if it is balanced, covers more than just feature development, and is consistent with the overall business strategy.
 Additionally, analysts can assess whether the balance between new features and initiatives pertaining to product weaknesses is adequate and that the company is not just focusing on one area of development.
 By understanding the roadmap items that are related to top product weaknesses, one can evaluate whether the product development team is enhancing the product with new features, while also addressing the right areas of improvement and that the product strategy is in line with the business objectives.